Free Knitting Tutorial For Beginners

 Welcome to Laws of Knitting!

-You will be learning how to knit through the written word, pictures and everyone’s favorite… videos.
-If you have any questions along the way please feel free to contact me through my blog, posting on my Facebook page, tweeting through Twitter or add me to your circle on Google+.
+You will be learning how to knit through the written word, pictures and everyone’s favorite… knitting videos.
+If you have any questions along the way please feel free to contact me through my blog, posting on my Facebook page, tweeting through Twitter, on Google+, and even in my Etsy and Ravelry shops.

-There is really only three things you will need to start to learn to knit.
+There is really only three things you will need to start knitting.

 1. A pair of knitting needles.